-What do you do when you find out that one of your absolute favorite singers is doing a short 10-week stint on Broadway in a show that you were already dying to see?
-You pack up and head out to New York!!
-Lucky for me both my mom and sister share the same love for Sara Bareilles that I do, so instead of it being a solo mission, we turned it into a mini mother-daughters weekend trip (which I always cherish)!
+What do you do when you find out that one of your absolute favorite singers is doing a short 10-week stint on Broadway?
+In a show that you were already dying to see?
+You pack up and head out for a girls weekend in New York City!!
+Lucky for me both my mom and sister share the same love for Sara Bareilles that I do.
+So, instead of it being a solo mission, we turned it into a mini mother-daughter weekend trip (which I always cherish)!

 During our couple of days in NY we managed to find a couple of great new gluten-free food spots (and revisited an old favorite), squeezed in a mini-photoshoot and saw 2 shows; Waitress and Dear Evan Hansen.
-Below I’ll share some of my thoughts on both the shows and share my recommendations on some of the best gluten-free locations we’ve found throughout the city so far (feel free to skip to whichever section interests you)!
+Below I’ll share some of my thoughts on both the shows and share my recommendations on some of the best gluten-free locations we’ve found throughout the city so far!

 New York is one of my favorite places to eat since going gluten-free 6 years ago.
 And while I mention these places due to their gluten-free options, most have equally as amazing gluten-filled options as well according to my non-gluten-free friends and family. ;)